andres-fr/blender-mvnx-io/README.md

 ## Installation:

 As any other addon, simply add the `io_anim_mvnx` folder to any of Blender's `addon` locations, and activate it to get started.
+A simple way to do so is to zip the whole add-on folder, i.e. create a file ``io_anim_mvnx.zip`` with the add-on folder inside it, and then inside blender load it via ``Edit->Preferences->Add-Ons->Install``.

+If any further dependecies are required, they can be installed following the steps provided [here](https://blender.stackexchange.com/a/140343/70695).

 ----------------------------